 We walked into the once grand Yangon Train Station and stood there with dumb looks on our faces.
 We were unsure where to buy tickets or what platform to go to.
 Soon, a friendly security guard appeared and drew a circle in the air with his finger.
 YES!
 We were looking for the circle train.
-He pointed us to platform 7, where at the ticket booth the attendant drew another circle in the air.
+He pointed us to platform seven, where at the ticket booth the attendant drew another circle in the air.
 We paid about $1 and waited on the platform where a local drew another circle in the air and put us on the right train.
 Everyone seemed to know we were looking to take a ride on Yangon’s Circle Train, a line that makes a three-hour circumnavigation of the city of seven million people.

 Our circle train experience was a play in three parts.
-Act I was like Thoreau’s Great Railway Bazaar – our train bustled with activity, the internal happenings were more interesting than the scenery outside.
+Act I was like Thoreau’s Great Railway Bazaar – the train carriages bustled with activity, the internal happenings were more interesting than the scenery outside.
 We were in the rear car, seated by an affable police officer and a young conductor who offered us snacks.
 Food vendors rotated through the cars, serving up fresh homemade treats to the constantly changing cast of characters.
 At various points, we sat next to teens on cell phones, a young couple with a baby, a monk with religious paraphernalia, a family having lunch and commuters engrossed in newspapers.

 Act III was about the landscapes and happenings along the rails.
 We boarded the next train on the line and to my sadness, this one was much nicer and had less activity than the first.
 However, from the comfortable seat I trained my eyes and camera out the window, witnessing little glimpses of the rural life around Yangon and preserving moments in pixels.
 The Circle Train turned out to be the unexpected highlight of our trip to Burma.